Awais-Raza-EME/Qt_Notepad_Application/README.md

 - **mainwindow.cpp/.h**: Handles the functionality and events for the main window.

 ---
-Note:I have also added the application file.So, you can just open it and run it to check it how it should look when you run it in qt.
+Note:I have also added the application zip file.So, you can just open it extract and run it to find the application look.